ammdias/finctrl/MANUAL.md

   integer and decimal parts.
 It will be used to display all currency quantities and to scan the quantities input by the user.

-If all your accounts are in the same currency, you may use the default and change its settings as you desire.
+If all your accounts are in the same currency, you may use the default and just change its settings as you desire.
 If not or if you prefer to have the currency name correspond to its actual name, you must use the [add currency] command.
 Let's add the Euro currency to the Test file: